UPDATE: The Law in Zimbabwe

 Prior to the arrival of the first British settlers in 1890, the area now known as Zimbabwe was occupied exclusively by the Shona and Ndebele peoples whose chiefs exercised Sovereign powers over them.
 The Shona people occupied the northern part of the country known as Mashonaland, while the Ndebele people occupied the southern part known as Matebeleland.
 Lobengula, a Ndebele chief, was the most powerful chief at the time of British occupation.
 The law in force before British occupation was the traditional or customary law of the tribes living in Zimbabwe at that time.
 These traditional laws were unwritten and were not uniform throughout the country.
 Chiefs and their kraal heads administered the law with the chiefs being the judges who had the final say in the settlement of disputes.
 Chiefs had the power to issue royal decrees and these would become law.
-Traditional laws were enforced by the king or chiefs warriors, or indunas.
+Traditional laws were enforced by the king or chief warriors, or indunas.

 The 29 October 1889 marked the commencement of formal colonial takeover for Zimbabwe.
 On this date, a company known as the British South Africa Company (BSAC) was given a Charter by the British government.
 This company was the brainchild of Cecil John Rhodes, a British businessman and politician.
 The colony of Zimbabwe was renamed Rhodesia, after Cecil Rhodes.
-The charter was a semi-permanent instrument of government until such time as may settlers could take over the administration of the colony.
+The charter was a semi-permanent instrument of government until time the settlers could take over the administration of the colony.
 According to the charter, the British South Africa Company was to administer the colony for at least twenty-five years before the contract was tampered with.